xtmgah/Cancer_Analysis_Tool/README.md

 # Cancer Analysis Tool
-A user-friendly and robust tool for identification and classification of mutational signatures and patterns in cancer genomes.
+M. Bayati, H.R.
+Rabiee, et al., H. Alinejad-Rokny, “CANCERSIGN: a user-friendly and robust tool for identification and classification of mutational signatures and patterns in cancer genomes”, preparing for submission.

 Table of contents
 =================